tweag/chainsail-resources/examples/soft-kmeans/README.md

 ## Single MCMC chain sampling
-We created a simple single MCMC chain for sampling this posterior distribution, defined in the module `single_chain.py`.
+We created a simple single MCMC chain for sampling this posterior distribution, defined in the module [`single_chain.py`](./single_chain.py).
+Note that single chain sampling is also what most probabilistic programming libraries provide by default, although in a more advanced manner; they usually give the possibility to mix samples from multiple isolated chains, and provide some sort of initial state estimation for the chain, which makes these algorithms more robust to biaised sampling in practice.

 ### Sampling
 With an initial state for the MCMC chain set at (1, 0), the chain gets stuck in the lower probability mode.